Bon Secours Hospitals Receives an ‘A’ in Patient Safety for the Fall 2019 Leapfrog Hospital Safety Grade

 “To be recognized nationally as an ‘A’ hospital is an accomplishment the whole community should take pride in,” said Leah Binder, president and CEO of The Leapfrog Group.
 “Hospitals that earn an ‘A’ grade are making it a priority to protect patients from preventable medical harm and error.
 We congratulate hospital leaders, board members, staff, volunteers and clinicians who work so hard to earn this A.”

 Developed under the guidance of a national Expert Panel, the Leapfrog Hospital Safety Grade uses 28 measures of publicly available hospital safety data to assign grades to more than 2,600 U.S. acute-care hospitals twice per year.
 The Hospital Safety Grade’s methodology is peer-reviewed and fully transparent, and the results are free to the public.

-DePaul Medical Center and Mary Immaculate Hospital were both awarded an ‘A’ grade today, when Leapfrog announced grades for the fall 2019 update.
-To see the hospitals’ full grade details, and to access patient tips for staying safe in the hospital, visit hospitalsafetygrade.org and follow The Leapfrog Group on Twitter and Facebook.
+St. Mary’s Hospital of Richmond and Bon Secours Memorial Regional Medical Center were awarded an ‘A’ grade today, when Leapfrog announced grades for the fall 2019 update.
+To see the hospital’s full grade details, and to access patient tips for staying safe in the hospital, visit hospitalsafetygrade.org and follow The Leapfrog Group on Twitter and Facebook.